astral-galaxy/starlite/README.md

 # 🌠 Starlight

-Starlight is a simple, lightweight, and fast UEFI bootloader for UEFI-compliant operating systems.
+Starlight is a simple, lightweight, and fast bootloader for UEFI-compliant operating systems.
 It's also the bootloader for the [Astral Operating System](https://github.com/astral-galaxy/astral).
 It is written in Rust and is designed to be easy to use and extend.

 ## Features